 Step 5: Participate in an Initial Access Appointment

 Once you have submitted an Initial Access Form and your documentation has been reviewed by the DRC Staff, you will be contacted to schedule an Initial Access Appointment.
 Your one-on-one meeting will give you an opportunity to identify your needs, understand DRC policies, discuss academic goals, and determine accommodations that will ensure access.
 During the Initial Access Appointment, you may request specific accommodations and a DRC staff member will guide you in developing an accommodations plan.

 All students are strongly encouraged to meet with an academic advisor who will work closely with us to provide you with general academic advising in your intended major and/or degree; create a detailed educational plan to map out your future quarters; connect you with a faculty advisor once ready for ongoing major specific information; and provide continuing advising assistance throughout your major study.
 More information is available on the Academic Advising website.

 If you are enrolling in a Professional/technical program, plan to meet with the faculty advisor from that program.
 A program guide to Bellevue College’s Professional/technical programs is available in the online catalog.

 Step 7: Register for Classes

-The Request for Accommodations form lets us know that you are registered for the quarter and need us to generate instructor letters identifying your accommodations.
-We can then coordinate and plan your accommodations.
-Complete this form as soon as possible after you register for classes.
-If we do not receive this form, accommodations will not be set up for you.
+Use the DRC’s new database, MyDRC, to request accommodations each quarter.
+A request for accommodations lets us know that you are registered for the quarter and we can then coordinate and plan your accommodations.
+Request accommodations as soon as possible after you register for classes; for tutorials on how to use MyDRC, check out the MyDRC User Guide page.
+If you do not submit this request, accommodations will not be set up for you.

 Step 9: Complete Additional Forms

 Some accommodations, like Accessible Media, require additional information about the specifics of your classes or your textbooks.
-These forms are also available through this website or in the DRC Office.
+The DRC Forms are also available through this website or in the DRC Office.